Overview

 The HIV-specific criminal law, erroneously entitled ‘knowingly transmitting AIDS, HIV’, describes anyone living with HIV as a ‘danger to the public’, and makes it an offence to ‘expose’ another through blood transfer or ‘sexual penetration’ without first disclosing their HIV-positive status.
 ‘Sexual penetration’ does not require ejaculation and is defined broadly to include acts which pose no risk of transmission, such as performing oral sex and penetration by objects.
 There is no requirement for intent or transmission, and no defence for the use of protection.
 The law is a class A felony, carrying a penalty of up to 30 years’ imprisonment, a fine, and the possibility of registration as a sex offender.
 In 2018 this law survived a constitutional challenge.

-We are aware of more than ten cases of enforcement of this law in Arkansas, most of which involve incidents of sex without prior disclosure of HIV-positive status.
+We have received reports of more than ten cases of enforcement of this law in Arkansas, most of which involve incidents of sex without prior disclosure of HIV-positive status.
 Prosecutions have led to conviction even where transmission was impossible, such as in a 2019 case involving a man with an undetectable viral load, although this did result in a reduced sentence of probation rather than imprisonment.
+An additional HIV-specific criminal provision makes it a misdemeanour for people living with HIV to fail to disclose their status to medical professionals, which is punishable by up to one year imprisonment and a fine.
+We have not received any reports of prosecutions under this provision.

-General criminal laws have also been used to in at least one case.
-In 2010, a man living with HIV was charged with aggravated assault along with the above offence after allegedly spitting blood at police officers.
+General criminal laws have also been used in at least one case.
+In 2010, a man living with HIV was charged with aggravated assault along with the HIV ‘exposure’ offence after allegedly spitting blood at police officers.
 This offence requires conduct which creates a ‘substantial danger of death or serious physical injury’ in a way which demonstrates ‘extreme indifference to the value of human life’.
 The man in this case was ultimately acquitted, however this case demonstrates that prosecutors in Arkansas may apply general laws to HIV ‘exposure’ cases.

 Public health laws permit medical records to be released upon court order to assist prosecutions for HIV ‘exposure’.
 Furthermore, HIV testing can be compelled for certain sexual and sex work offences, the results of which can be shared with the alleged ‘victim’.
 Finally, people living with communicable diseases can be ordered to cease certain conduct and comply with testing, isolation, and quarantine, violation of which can result in imprisonment for up to one month for each day of violation.